County Cork: History

-In 1601 the decisive Battle of Kinsale took place in County Cork, which was to lead to English domination of Ireland for centuries.
-Kinsale had been the scene of a landing of Spanish troops to help Irish rebels in the Nine Years' War (1594–1603).
+In 1601, the decisive Battle of Kinsale took place in County Cork, which was to lead to English domination of Ireland for centuries.
+Kinsale had been the scene of the 4th Spanish Armada to help Irish rebels in the Nine Years' War (1594–1603).
 When this force was defeated, the rebel hopes for victory in the war were all but ended.
 County Cork was officially created by a division of the older County Desmond in 1606.

 In the early 17th century, the townland of Leamcon (near Schull) was a pirate stronghold, and pirates traded easily in Baltimore and Whiddy Island.

 In the 19th century, Cork was a centre for the Fenians and for the constitutional nationalism of the Irish Parliamentary Party, from 1910 that of the All-for-Ireland Party.
 The county was a hotbed of guerrilla activity during the Irish War of Independence (1919–1921).
 Three Cork Brigades of the Irish Republican Army operated in the county and another in the city.
 Prominent actions included the Kilmichael Ambush in November 1920 and the Crossbarry Ambush in March 1921.

 The activity of IRA flying columns, such as the one under Tom Barry in west Cork, was popularised in the Ken Loach film The Wind That Shakes The Barley.
 On 11 December 1920, Cork City centre was gutted by fires started by the Black and Tans in reprisal for IRA attacks.
 Over 300 buildings were destroyed; many other towns and villages around the county, including Fermoy, suffered a similar fate.

 During the Irish Civil War (1922–23), most of the IRA units in Cork sided against the Anglo-Irish Treaty.
 From July to August 1922 they held the city and county as part of the so-called Munster Republic.
 However, Cork was taken by troops of the Irish Free State in August 1922 in the Irish Free State offensive, which included both overland and seaborne attacks.
 For the remainder of the war, the county saw sporadic guerrilla fighting until the Anti-Treaty side called a ceasefire and dumped their arms in May 1923.
 Michael Collins, a key figure in the War of Independence, was born near Clonakilty and assassinated during the civil war in Béal na Bláth, both in west Cork.